 What is Anchore Enterprise

-Anchore Enterprise is a software supply chain security platform that uses software bills of materials (SBOMs) to provide continuous visibility, vulnerability detection, policy enforcement, and compliance management for container images, source code repositories, and filesystem artifacts.
+Anchore Enterprise is a software supply chain security platform that uses SBOMs (Software Bills of Materials) to provide continuous visibility, vulnerability detection, policy enforcement, and compliance management for container images, filesystems (including source code repositories, build artifact directories, and mounted VMs), and externally supplied SBOMs.
 It is designed for organizations that need to secure software at scale across development, CI/CD, and production environments.

 Anchore Enterprise takes a data-driven approach to software supply chain security.
 At the core of every operation is a high-fidelity SBOM that captures detailed metadata about software components, dependencies, licenses, file permissions, and more.
-This SBOM becomes the foundation for all downstream security analysis.
+This SBOM becomes the foundation for all downstream security analysis — see SBOMs for what an SBOM is in the context of Anchore Enterprise and the full set of uses a stored SBOM supports.

 Generate and Store SBOMs